XanaduAI/Xanadu-Quantum-Codebook/nodes/I.3/Lesson.md

 where $\vert \psi^\prime \rangle$ is the new state.

-However, recall that qubit state vectors have some special properties - in particular, they are normalized, i.e., have length 1.
+However, recall that qubit state vectors have some special properties — in particular, they are normalized, i.e., they have length 1.
 Thus, any matrix that operates on qubits is going to require a structure that preserves this property.
 Matrices of this type are called **unitary matrices**.
 More formally, an $n
 \times n$ complex-valued matrix $U$ is unitary if